Data Exchange Mappings¶

 binds-to

-When generating a JSON, XML, CSV or Excel file for a given mapping, at any given node, the Data Exchange library will examine all multi-dimensional identifiers associated with the node or any of its sub-nodes thru either the maps-to
+When generating a file or database for a given mapping, at any given node, the Data Exchange library will examine all multi-dimensional identifiers associated with the node or any of its sub-nodes through either the maps-to

 , write-filter